bm-synth/DeepSpeed/blogs/deepspeed-visualchat/10-03-2023/README.md

 ```
 To support larger model inference, we have incorporated Hugging Face large model inference into our DeepSpeed-VisualChat API.
 Therefore, users can choose a different number of GPUs based on the GPU memory capacity and the model size.

-Please refer to our [GitHub Landing Page](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/applications/DeepSpeed-VisualChat) for more details.
+Please refer to [Landing Page](https://github.com/microsoft/DeepSpeedExamples/DeepSpeed-VisualChat) for details.

 # 7. Release: Try DeepSpeed-VisualChat today!

 We are very excited to share that DeepSpeed-VisualChat is now open-sourced and available to the AI community.

-* To get started, please visit our GitHub page for DeepSpeed-VisualChat: [GitHub Landing Page](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/applications/DeepSpeed-VisualChat)
+* To get started, please visit our GitHub page for DeepSpeed-VisualChat: [GitHub Landing Page](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-VisualChat)

 * We will continue to improve DeepSpeed-VisualChat with your feedback and support.
-Our [roadmap](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/applications/DeepSpeed-VisualChat/README.md#-deepspeed-visualchats-roadmap-) shows currently supported features as well as ones that are planned for the future.
+Our [roadmap](https://github.com/microsoft/DeepSpeedExamples/tree/master/applications/DeepSpeed-VisualChat/README.md#-deepspeed-visualchats-roadmap-) shows currently supported features as well as ones that are planned for the future.

 DeepSpeed-VisualChat is a component of the larger DeepSpeed ecosystem, which includes a range of Deep Learning systems and modeling technologies.
 To learn more,